Train fault causes delays for London transport

 Messages on social media websites said the incident was caused by a “suicidal person”.

-Network Rail, which operates Britain’s overground rail infrastructure, has hired a troupe of actors dressed as American tourists from the 1950s in chequered suits and white tasselled cowboy boots to entertain commuters.
+Network Rail, which operates Britain’s over ground rail infrastructure, has hired a troupe of actors dressed as American tourists from the 1950s in chequered suits and white tasseled cowboy boots to entertain commuters.

 “We are here to lighten the mood and raise a smile,” said Raylene, sporting a blonde beehive wig, as others moved through the station giving high-fives and posing for photos.